JetBrains/Exposed/documentation-website/Writerside/topics/Working-with-Transaction.md

 ```

 <note>
-As is the case for `transactionIsolation` and `readOnly` properties, this value is not directly managed by Exposed, but is simply relayed to the JDBC driver.
+As is the case for <code>transactionIsolation</code> and <code>readOnly</code> properties, this value is not directly managed by Exposed, but is simply relayed to the JDBC driver.
 Some drivers may not support implementing this limit.
 </note>